kirs/hedonism/Tokyo.md

 > If you want ramen, eat ramen sitting next to a salaryman going home from work.
 If you want sushi, eat at a restaurant a middle-class family would make a special Saturday night out of or a little hole in the wall, not at one whose name appears in the New York Times frequently.

 The **coffee scene** is really weird.
 You'll find either $20 speciality coffee or Starbucks-style chains.
 There's very little in between.
-If you're a fan of high-end pour-overs, you'll be very happy (I was not :D)
+If you're a fan of high-end pour-over coffee, Tokyo is your place.

 ## Areas to stay